calimero-network/core/crates/sdk/macros/design-guide.md

 ## Thoughts

+- Do we really need to allocate in the codegen?

 - Consider using traits to define app behavior to keep code generation simple

 - Should we support consumption of `self` as a pattern for eventual state destruction?